 The protests planned for this weekend (19/20) don't seem as though they'll be very big.
 They're expecting 1000 to take part.

 My understanding is this is a regional issue and not a widespread rebellion in the style of Tunisia, Egypt and Libya.
 The King has already agreed to make reforms and increase political freedom, in the hope of avoiding bloodshed.
-But keep an eye on the news, and avoid all public gatherings in Morocco. about 7 years ago
+But keep an eye on the news, and avoid all public gatherings in Morocco. almost 8 years ago

 OK.
 I'm going to revise my answer to you Kylie, because clearly the predictions that only 1000 would protest were WAY OFF - 10,000 turned up across Morocco.

 It's now clear the protests were called for by the #Feb20 movement (they're on Facebook and Twitter) a movement of young Moroccans demanding greater reform and freedom than the concessions the king has already agreed to.

 Sunday's protests in Rabat, Casablanca, Marakesh and other places passed without any major incident.

 The violence you referred to was in Casablanca on March 14 when police raided the offices of the Feb20 movement (The government seems worried that they're from the socialist left).